BlueGrizzliBear/webserv/README.md

 ## Context

-This project was done as part of 42's Software Engineering program.
+This project was done as part of 42's Software Engineer program.

 ## Configuration